 For some photos of the “laid back” position head to my article, “How do I get my baby to breastfeeding exclusively?
 Tori’s story of patience and perseverance”

 *Often times getting support from a friend who has done this before or an International Board Certified Lactation Consultant can help with this process.
-Please head here if you would like more information about scheduling a breastfeeding consult with me via Skype or in person.
+Please click the button below if you would like more information about scheduling a breastfeeding consult with me via Skype (worldwide) or in person.